top of page

 • 6 min read

-Updated: Jan 2
+Updated: Jan 23

 Group of people wearing "VOLUNTEER" shirts stack hands in a show of unity, outdoors.
 Shirts are white with bold blue text.

-It’s 4:55 PM on a Friday.
-You’re scrambling, again, for an emergency volunteer.
-But what if that scramble isn’t just about resourcing?
-What if it’s a signal, a warning light we’ve learned to ignore?
+I have lived that 4:55 PM scramble, juggling urgent needs while trying to protect long-term sustainability.
+But what if that scramble isn’t just resourcing?
+What if it’s a warning light we’ve learned to ignore?

 People in red aprons pack food into bags at a community outreach event.
 Smiling woman holds canned goods.
 Background banner reads "Community Outreach."